zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/create-compute-instance-x11/create-compute-instance-x11.md

     ```

-## **STEP 4** Install an X Server on your local computer
+## **STEP 5**: Install an X Server on your local computer

-Now you need to set up an X Server on your local computer so that you can run graphical applications on your compute instance.
+Set up an X Server on your local computer so that you can run graphical applications on your compute instance.
 For Windows 10, you can install VcXsrv.
 For macOS, you can install XQuartz.

 ### Windows 10 - Install VcXsrv